 A Flexible Spending Account (FSA) is an account that allows you to set aside pre-tax dollars to pay for qualified healthcare or dependent day care expenses.
 This plan is administered by ConnectYourCare.
-You choose how much money you want to contribute to an FSA at the beginning of each plan year and can access these funds throughout the year.
-All FSA contributions are pre-tax, which means you save money by not paying taxes on the amount you set aside to pay for eligible healthcare and dependent care expenses.
+You choose how much money you want to contribute to an FSA at the beginning of each plan year and can access these funds throughout the plan year.
+There are two types of FSAs, a Healthcare FSA and a Dependent Day Care FSA.

+All FSA contributions are pre-tax, which means you save money by not paying taxes on the amount you set aside to pay for eligible healthcare and dependent day care expenses.

-There are hundreds of eligible expenses for your FSA funds, including prescriptions, doctor office copays, health insurance deductibles and coinsurance for you, your spouse or eligible dependents.
-Claims for Same Sex Spouses/Domestic partners and the dependent child(ren) of same sex spouses/domestic partners are not eligible for FSA reimbursements of claims or services for them unless they are your tax dependents as defined by the Internal Revenue Service (IRS).
+There are hundreds of eligible expenses for your FSA funds, including prescriptions, doctor office copays, health insurance deductibles and coinsurance for you, your spouse or eligible dependents, and day care for your eligible dependents while you work.

+Claims for Same Sex Spouses and the dependent child(ren) of same sex spouses are not eligible for FSA reimbursement of claims or services for them unless they are your tax dependents as defined by the Internal Revenue Service (IRS).